Ar'ara: British Mandate

-State of Israel
+Israel

 Ar'ara was transferred from Jordanian to Israeli jurisdiction in 1949 under the Rhodes armistice agreements.

 By 1962 the area had been reduced to 7,269 dunums, partly due to expropriations of 8,236 dunums by the Israeli government in 1953–54.
 One case of expropriation from a private landowner named Younis became a test case before the High Court of Israel in 1953, as the land had been expropriated by the government without notifying the owner.
 In 1954 the court ruled that the law did not require the owner to be notified and did not provide a right for the owner to contest the expropriation in advance.
 This ruling and one other effectively ended the possibility of land owners using the courts to contest the seizure of their land.
 The neighboring village of ʿAra was merged with Ar'ara in 1985.

 Maqam Shaykh Khalaf

 Maqam Shaykh Khalaf is the only building which was noted by the Israel Antiquities Authority in the Mandate area, and it is located on a slope by the highest point in the village, set in the middle of extensive graveyards.
 The Maqam is a single rectangular chamber, covered by a dome.
 The two top courses are chamfered towards the dome.
 On the north side is a doorway, and double window set inside shallow arches.
 There is also a set of windows on the west side.
 Inside, there are three cenotaphs, located east-west, close to the west wall.
 A mihrab is located on the south wall.
 The date of the building is not known, but according to A. Petersen (who inspected the place in 1994), the architecture indicate an eighteenth or early nineteenth century date.